acalapatih/Vipient_MobileApp/README.md

 </details>

 ## Introduction
-Vipiend is a VPN application that implements OpenVPN as a service.
+Vipient is a VPN application that implements OpenVPN as a service.
 This app connects you to the fastest server for the best internet experience.

 ## Mock Up
 <img src="image/fitur_utama.png" alt="Main Feature">